C41M50N/tbd/README.md

-TanStack Start + Better Auth + Drizzle + Tailwind Starter
+TanStack Start + Better Auth + Drizzle Starter

-A practical starter for building a TanStack Start app with authentication, PostgreSQL, and modern styling.
-It includes a minimal auth flow, protected routes, and a Drizzle schema layout so you can ship quickly.
+A practical starter for building a TanStack Start app with authentication, database ORM, and modern styling.

 ## Who this is for